Uppsala University in Brief

 - 2,100 freestanding courses

-- Most popular study programmes: psychology, medicine, law, dietetics and economics.
+- Most popular study programmes: law, economics, medicine, psychology, social work

 - Roughly 40 international Master’s programmes and nearly 800 freestanding courses taught in English

-- Student exchange agreements with almost 400 universities in 50 countries
+- Student exchange agreements with nearly 400 universities in 50 countries

 Postgraduate education and research

-- Spending on research and PhD studies: SEK 3,9 billion (67% of total spending)
+- Spending on research and PhD studies: SEK 4.4 billion

-- About 50% of research is funded by external sources
+- 53% of research is funded by external sources